CATHERINE DURBORAW, M.D.

 She went on to obtain a highly competitive position in an American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS)-approved fellowship with Orkan Stasior, MD in Albany, New York.

 In September of 1998, Dr. Durboraw established her clinic in Idaho Falls.
 She immediately expanded part-time to the resort destination towns of Jackson, WY, and Sun Valley.
 In 2010, she began to see patients on a concierge basis in Scottsdale, Arizona which has expanded to a full-time clinic in North Scottsdale.
-Center for Aesthetics now operates three clinic locations in Idaho Falls, Jackson Hole, and North Scottsdale.
+Center for Aesthetics now operates three clinic locations in Idaho Falls, Jackson, and North Scottsdale.